Dsfan2/PsychEngineDS/README.md

 ## Changes to story weeks:
-  * The EASY, NORMAL, & HARD difficulties actually live up to their names now.
   * Different vocals depending on the player character you play as.
   * Cutscenes now don't play when in BotPlay or Practice Mode
   * Added the dodge mechanic to the third song of Week 4.
 Good luck.